learn-anything/learn-anything/contributing.md

 To run the website:

 1. Clone project: `git clone https://github.com/learn-anything/learn-anything`
 2. Have Postgres running locally.
 Can [install Postgres](https://www.postgresql.org) and run a local server.
 If you are on mac, [Postico](https://eggerapps.at/postico2/) is a nice GUI client for Postgres.
+For setting up a postgresql locally, prisma has a [nice guide](https://www.prisma.io/docs/guides/database-workflows/setting-up-a-database/postgresql)
 3. Add `.env.local` file in [web](web) directory.
 With content:

 ```